 Severe Storm Prediction, Education, and Evacuation from Disasters Center (SSPEED Center), Rice University

 Since 2008, the Severe Storm Prediction, Education, and Evacuation from Disasters (SSPEED) Center at Rice University has been studying “lessons learned” from Hurricane Ike under grant funding primarily from the Houston Endowment.
 Early on in that research, the SSPEED Center recommended that the low-lying areas of four counties be incorporated into a non-structural flood storage and damage mitigation strategy for the upper Texas Gulf coast.

 Informed by work done by a recovery team studying the Bolivar Peninsula and observations about surge flood storage in low-lying areas of the coast in association with Hurricane Ike, the SSPEED Center team developed ideas and strategies for creating alternative, surge-resilient, economies in the these areas.
 Out of this initial work emerged a very preliminary proposal for creation of a unit of the National Park System which would network existing federal, state and local governmental lands, along with property owned by non-governmental organizations, to collectively highlight the region’s outstanding natural resources and promote the economic development opportunity presented by outdoor recreation and nature tourism.
 These ideas were adopted and developed more fully into the proposed Lone Star Coastal National Recreation Area by the Partners Coalition and Steering Committee.
-Facilitated by NPCA, these groups and others are working together to realize this vision.
+These groups and others are working together to realize this vision.